• Skip to main content

 Ingredient amounts are listed in the full printable recipe below.

-Combine Asian slaw ingredients in a large mixing bowl.
+Combine all Asian slaw ingredients in a large mixing bowl without the dressing.
 Cover and refrigerate until ready to serve.
-To serve, pour dressing over slaw ingredients and toss to coat.
+Just before serving, pour the dressing over the slaw and toss to coat.

-Turn Chinese coleslaw into a Thai-inspired recipe by substituting the sesame ginger dressing with a mild spicy peanut sauce.
+• Turn this Asian slaw into a Thai-inspired version by swapping the sesame ginger dressing for this mild peanut sauce recipe.

-Add other vegetables to Asian slaw like snow peas, snap peas, bell peppers, daikon, and any other crunchy veggies you'd like to add.
+• Add other vegetables to the Asian slaw, like snow peas, snap peas, bell peppers, daikon, and any other crunchy veggies you'd like.

 • Air Fryer Pork Tenderloin